 Reserving a room on the calendar

-Once you have a viable date, reserve the room with Shavonne Turner.
-She will add your event to the ESS and School of Law google calendar.
-Please provide her with the following information:
+Once you have a viable date, contact Aubrey Foy to reserve the room and add your event to the ESS and School of Law Google calendar.
+Please the following information:

 - Room #